List Of Harmful Ingredients

 - Lead is a metal found in lipsticks and glosses and a known neurotoxin.

-There are a lot of other ingredients out there that are potentially harmful for us.
+There are a lot of other ingredients out there that are potentially harmful to us.
 So again, I highly recommend doing your own research!
 Use the EWG Skin Deep Database …or Beautycounter’s Never List.
+For some of the most popular clean beauty brands, make sure you check out this post next!

 To get my blog posts delivered directly to your inbox, along with some awesome freebies, be sure to sign up for my newsletter here.